-Disputes can also be avoided by aged care organisations and workers:
+Disputes can be avoided by aged care organisations and workers:

-- Providing information to residents and their families about palliative care and end of life decision-making, and the role and obligations of substitute decision-makers. - Providing education for staff on recognising a person's deterioration so appropriate and timely palliative and end of life care can be provided, and families or substitute decisionmakers advised. - Obtaining the person's medication orders, prescriptions and instructions from the person' GP early to enable timely access to and administration of end of life care and treatment. - Respecting the person's treatment decision.
-Remember that it is lawful for a person with capacity to refuse to go to hospital or to receive life-sustaining treatment even if it will result in death. - Knowing what the law says about providing treatment by reading the following ELDAC Legal Toolkit factsheets: - Capacity and consent to treatment - Advance Care Directives - Substitute decision-making - Withholding and withdrawing life-sustaining medical treatment - Medication for pain and symptom relief for people with a life-limiting illness - Futile or non-beneficial treatment - Emergency treatment.
+- Providing information to residents and their families about palliative care and end of life decision-making, and the role and obligations of substitute decision-makers. - Providing education for staff on recognising a person's deterioration so appropriate and timely palliative and end of life care can be provided, and families or substitute decisionmakers advised. - Obtaining the person's medication orders, prescriptions and instructions from the person's GP early to enable timely access to and provision of end of life care and treatment. - Respecting the person's treatment decision.
+Remember that it is lawful for a person with capacity to refuse to go to hospital or to receive life-sustaining treatment even if it will result in death. - Knowing what the law says about providing treatment by reading the following End of Life Law Toolkit factsheets: - Capacity and Consent to Medical Treatment - Advance Care Directives - Substitute Decision-Making - Withholding and Withdrawing Life-Sustaining Medical Treatment - Legal Protection for Administering Pain and Symptom Relief - Futile or Non-Beneficial Treatment - Emergency Medical Treatment.